popdemtech/smartsite/walkthrough.md

 * with superuser privileges
 * prompts for the user's password after creation
 * connects to the database server as the `postgres` user
-* sets the user's name to `$Env:Username`, and environment variable within Windows Terminal
+* sets the user's name to `$Env:Username`, an environment variable within Windows Terminal

 ### 5. Create a non-default database
 The `createdb` command is used to create PostgreSQL databases.
 The database server serves a "database cluster."
 A database cluster collection of databases that is managed by a single instance of a running database server.
 In file system terms, it is a single directory in which all data will be stored (i.e. Postgres' `/data` directory.)